 Q. What kind of test is conducted?

-It will be a self-administered nasal or oral swab method PCR test that tests for the active virus in your body.
+It will be a Health Specialist-administered oral swab PCR test that tests for the active virus in your body.

 Q. How long does it take to get my test results?